sassoanarchico/itchio-metadata-playnite-extension/README.md

 ## Installation

 Build with `dotnet build -c Release` and copy the output to `%AppData%\Playnite\Extensions\`.
-Or use the install script.
+Or download the pext from the [latest Release](https://github.com/sassoanarchico/itchio-metadata-playnite/releases/latest).

-You can also pack it as .pext (just zip the dll + extension.yaml + icon.png).

 ## Building